Connections: Birds Without Borders

 That same felt-sense you get when you meditate is what you feel when you are in nature.
 It just happens.
 Meditating in nature and meditating at home are different.
 At home, I have to set aside time and set the stage.
 Meditating in nature just seems to occur without effort.

 I love being here at RIM, too.
 Jessie says it's truly a refuge, and it is.
 When first walking through RIM's door, it takes me a while to settle my mind.
 In short order, I just feel different.
-I also love being at a retreat center, doing walking meditation outdoors and trying different types of meditation.
+I also love being at a retreat center, doing walking meditation outdoors, and trying different types of meditation.

 Voices: Do you have a particular bird on your list that you’d like to see?